A proposal for factorization using Kerr nonlinearities between three harmonic oscillators: Example: Initial thermal states

-The fidelity $F(t)={\sum_{r,s}p_{1r}p_{2s}}/\sum_{n,m}p_{1n}p_{2m}|\epsilon_{nm}|^2$ can be obtained for the initial thermal states in Eq. (\ref{int_thermal}), where $r,s=3,5$.
+where $r,s=3,5$.
 We now take the exponent $k$ in Eq. (\ref{Hamiltoniank}) to be one, i.e., $k=1$.
 In Fig. \ref{fig_e1}, the fidelity $F(t/\omega_3)$ of the state of the factors is plotted as a function of the dimensionless time $t$ for the magnitude $|\alpha|=5$ and different values of the dimensionless nonlinear strengths $g/\omega_3$.
 The fidelity $F$ begins to increase as a function of the time and reaches a maximum at $t^*/\omega_3\approx{0.335}$, for $g=\omega_3$.
-Then, the fidelity sharply drops and fluctuates with time $t^*/\omega_3$.
+Then, the fidelity sharply drops and fluctuates with time $t/\omega_3$.
 Fig.~\ref{fig_e1} shows that the fidelities exhibit similar patterns versus $t/\omega_3$ for different nonlinear strengths $g$.
 Note that, for the smaller strength $g$, the fidelity $F$ takes longer time to reach the maximum $(F\simeq{1})$.

 We now proceed to study the performance of the algorithm with higher-order $k$ nonlinearity and stronger nonlinear interaction strength $g$.
 In Fig.~\ref{fig_l1}, we plot the logarithmic dimensionless time $\ln\,(\tilde{t}/\omega_3)$ as a function of $g$ for $|\alpha|=6$ and $k=1$.
 The time $\tilde{t}/\omega_3$ is taken when the fidelity $F$ first arrives at 0.9.
 We can see that the time $\ln\,(\tilde{t}/\omega_3)$ steadily decreases as $g/\omega_3$ increases.
 In the same figure, we also show results for the higher values of $k$~($=2,3$ and 4).
 The logarithmic time decreases by 3 as $k$ increases by 1.
 Thus, a higher-order nonlinearity can exponentially shorten the evolution time to achieve the high fidelity $F^*\gtrsim{0.9}$.
-This result shows that both the {\it high-order $k$ nonlinearity and strong nonlinear strength $g$ are very useful to increase the efficiency for finding factors}.
+This result shows that both the {\it high-order $k$ nonlinearity and strong nonlinear strength $g$ are very useful to decrease the required time evolution of the system for finding factors}.

-In Fig.~\ref{fig_e2}, we plot the fidelity $F(t^*/\omega_3)$ versus $|\alpha|$, for $t^*/\omega_3=0.335$ and $g_1=\omega_3$.
+In Fig.~\ref{fig_e2}, we plot the fidelity $F(t^*/\omega_3)$ versus $|\alpha|$, for $t^*/\omega_3=0.335$ and $g=\omega_3$.
 The fidelity $F$ increases as the value of $|\alpha|$ increases.
 The fidelity $F$ becomes saturated and reaches near unity when $|\alpha|\approx{7}$.
 Note that the fidelity cannot be exactly equal to one because the probabilities of the initial number states $|n,m\rangle$ are not exactly zero where $n$ and $m$ are larger than $15$.